Cathienna/Cathie-s-Shoutout-Champion/README.md

 _PS: if you're lazy just select all, the bot will not use anything but what's listed above._

 7. Click Generate Token.
-8. Copy Access Token into "Access Token" the file.
+8. Copy Access Token into "Access Token" the Text Box.
-9. Copy ClientID into "ClientID" into the file.
+9. Copy ClientID into "ClientID" into the Text Box.
 10. Save the file.

-Now you're ready to use the bot, start Cathies Shoutout Champion.exe

-1. In OBS make a new Source, select the bot.
+11. In OBS make a new Source, select the bot.
-2. Right click the Source and add filter "Chroma Key".
+12. Right click the Source and add filter "Chroma Key".
-3. Set Similarity and Smoothness to 1
+13. Set Similarity and Smoothness to 1 **(VERY VERY IMPORTANT)**
-4. Set color to what you have the R G B in the bot.
+14. Set color to what you have the R G B in the bot.
-5. Close the Filter window and enjoy the stream!
+15. Close the Filter window and enjoy the stream!

 # What each setting does
 This Shoutout Bot has some options you can edit, each thing you can edit is really simple, but here's the rundown of it: